 Dental veneers and dental crowns are both used for cosmetic purposes—to resolve chips, stains, discoloration, or crooked teeth.
 The main difference between the two is that dental crowns cover the entire tooth surface where veneers only cover the front portion of the tooth.
 Crowns (2 mm) are much thicker than veneers (1 mm).
 Crowns provide additional support to damaged teeth where veneers do not.
 However, veneers are a much less invasive procedure and require less removal of the original tooth structure.
 It’s always best to talk with your dentist about which option is best for your oral health.

 Veneers and crowns are both a great solution for patients looking to get a white, straight smile that looks and feels natural.
-If you’re interested, but unsure which option is right for you, contact our office today to schedule a consultation.Learn More About Dental Crowns Learn More About Dental Veneers
+If you’re interested, but unsure which option is right for you, contact our Long Beach, CA office today at (562) 597-7830 to schedule a consultation.Learn More About Dental Crowns Learn More About Dental Veneers